yeehaa123/yeehaa.io/src/content/Posts/continental-drift.md

 ---
 title: Continental Drift
 author: Yeehaa
-excerpt: Internet fragmentation is shaped by superapps in Asia, mesh networks in Africa, and governmental, technical, and commercial divides.
-The OG internet's promise of open access led to misinformation and culture clashes.
+excerpt: The article highlights the global variance in internet experiences, noting the dominance of superapps in Asia and mesh networks in Africa.
+It critiques media for nostalgic views of the early internet.
 imageURL: 6da78a490110bdc70b906c065f1b99ea.png
-summary: The article 'Continental Drift' highlights how internet experiences vary globally, driven by superapps in Asia, mesh networks in Africa, and fragmented by governmental, technical, and commercial practices.
-The Internet Society aims to unify the web, but mainstream narratives often idealize the past, overshadowing pragmatic progress.
-The original internet (OG) promised open access but fell short, leading to misinformation and culture wars.
+summary: The article 'Continental Drift' delves into the fragmentation of the internet, highlighting differences between global internet experiences.
+In countries like China and Russia, national controls are evident, while in Asia, superapps dominate.
+Africa relies on mesh and P2P networks for connectivity.
+  The divide between academic and defense internet use dates back to the mid-1990s, and fragmentation intensified around 2013 with revelations from Edward Snowden.
+The article categorizes fragmentation into technical, governmental, and commercial.
+It critiques mainstream media's oversimplification by focusing on the 'OG internet' and urges a reevaluation of the internet's early promises.
 tags:
   - internet
-  - global
-  - access
   - fragment
+  - asia
-  - culture
+  - africa
 series: Ecosystem Architecture
 checksum: 6da78a490110bdc70b906c065f1b99ea
 draft: false
 createdAt: 2024-06-10T17:23:42.850Z
-updatedAt: 2024-06-11T05:49:17.353Z
+updatedAt: 2024-06-11T08:01:13.612Z
 publishedAt: 2024-06-11T05:34:20.632Z
 order: 1
 ---